Including OWASP ModSecurity Core Rule Set

 # ModSec Exclusion Rule: 920300 Request Missing an Accept Header

 Technically, there is an additional directive, SecRuleRemoveByMsg.
 However, the messages are not guaranteed to be stable between releases and they are not very consistent anyways.
-So you should not try to build exlcusion rules for the Core Rule Set via this directive.
+So you should not try to build exlcusion rules for the CRS via this directive.

-So these are startup rule exclusions.
+So these are ways to disable an entire rule at startup time.
 Excluding a rule in this manner is simple and readable, but it is also a drastic step which we will not use in a production setup very often.
 Because, if our issues with the rule 920300 are limited to a single legitimate agent checking the availability of our service by requesting the index page, we can limit the exclusion to this individual request.
 This is no longer a startup time rule exclusion, but a runtime exclusion which is being applied on certain conditions.
 Runtime exclusions leverage the SecRule directive combined with a special action executing the rule exclusion.
 This depends on the SecRule statement running before the rule in question is applied.
-That's why runtime rule exclusions have to be placed before the Core Rule Set include statement, where we also reserved a space for this type of exclusion rule:
+That’s why runtime rule exclusions have to be placed before the CRS include statement, where we also reserved a space for this type of exclusion rule:

 # ModSec Exclusion Rule: 920300 Request Missing an Accept Header